-We can’t believe it’s almost November already, but temperatures are dropping, leaves are turning, and magazine covers are already promising to help us find the perfect gift for everyone on our list.
+We can’t believe it’s December already, but temperatures are dropping, leaves are turning, and magazine covers are already promising to help us find the perfect gift for everyone on our list.

 It’s the season of holidays, and while we’re overjoyed at the promise of good food, great company, and general merriment, we also know that the good tidings are peppered with the added stress of overnight guests.
 That’s exactly why we’ve put together this handy guide for outfitting your guest bed; just one less thing to worry about in the holiday rush.